Mark Cousins (filmmaker): Career

 A similar production approach was made in Here Be Dragons, which begins as a short trip to Albania to attend the 13th Tirana International Film Festival but pivots to focus on the deteriorating state of the Albanian film archive and the urgency of its preservation.
 In it Cousins repurposes footage from the archive and intercuts it with that of his own wanderings to highlight the country's cinematic heritage.
-Produced on a micro-budget of £10,000, it was shot and edited over the course of nine days.
+Produced on a microbudget of £10,000, it was shot and edited over the course of nine days.
 Stephen Dalton of The Hollywood Reporter described it as "a fascinating subject squandered with too much directorial self-indulgence", while Time Out called it "another thoughtful meditation on our emotional and political relationship to the screen".
 Charel Muller of Cineuropa noted that whether viewers enjoy it "depends very much on your personal opinion of Cousins."

-6 Desires: DH Lawrence and Sardinia follows Cousins on a road trip through the island inspired by the writer’s 1921 visit, continuing his series of travel-based essay films that mix personal reflection with observations on place and history.
+6 Desires: DH Lawrence and Sardinia follows Cousins on a road trip through the island inspired by the writer's 1921 visit, continuing his series of travel-based essay films that mix personal reflection with observations on place and history.
 In Life May Be Cousins turns his usual solo style into a dialogue by structuring it as a series of video letters exchanged between him and Iranian director and actor Mania Akbari.
 The correspondence contrasts Cousins' travel-based reflections on art and politics with Akbari's accounts of exile and illness, which The Guardian's Andrew Pulver judged "intriguing", noting that its "intensely felt passion" also carried "a sense of self-advertisement."

 A Story of Children and Film received positive reviews from multiple critics, with Peter Bradshaw in The Guardian calling it "entirely distinctive, sometimes eccentric, always brilliant".